 MacBook Pro vs MacBook Air: Keyboard

-The MacBook Pro models use Apple’s Touch Bar, which is a touchscreen panel that sits where the Function keys would normally go.
-The Touch Bar is a nice idea – it acts as a series of controls that can customise themselves to whatever you’re doing on-screen, making shortcuts more accessible than usual, and even giving you touch-based granular controls – but not enough apps make really good use of it for it to be a key feature, in our opinion.
-When everything is well thought out, it’s genuinely useful; but because that’s only part of the time, you’ll rarely actually look down to it, so it goes forgotten.
+Apple has given up on the butterfly keys in favour of the Magic Keyboard for all MacBooks.
+The MacBook Pro models use Apple’s Touch Bar – a touchscreen panel that sits where the Function keys would normally go.
+It's a nice idea – it acts as a series of controls that can customise themselves to whatever you’re doing on-screen, making shortcuts more accessible than usual, and even giving you touch-based granular controls – but not enough apps make good use of it for it to be a key feature, in our opinion.

-The MacBook Air doesn’t have the Touch Bar – it makes do with regular Function keys.
+The MacBook Air makes do with regular Function keys.
 However, all three laptop models include a fingerprint sensor built into the keyboard for unlocking from sleep.
 This works instantly, and we love having it as an option.

 MacBook Pro vs MacBook Air: Battery

 Apple's shift to its own M1 processors has delivered big wins here, with the M1 MacBook Air and the Macbook Pro 13ins lasting for over 14 hours and 16 hours respectively.
 The 16-inch MacBook Pro trails that at under 11 hours.
 In reality, of course, battery life will depend on what creative apps you happen to use, and which components they tax… and how bright you have the screen.